 Instances are known in which a subject in a research study has been required to furnish genetic information as a precondition in applying for health insurance and/or a job.
 Participation in this study does not mean that you have had genetic testing.
 Genetic testing means having a test performed and the results provided to you and your doctor.
-If you are interested in having genetic testing performed, you should consult your doctor, as some commercial tests are available.
-Your doctor can provide you with the necessary information to determine if such a test would be appropriate for you.
+If you are interested in having genetic testing performed, you should consult your doctor, as some

-Dr. Gleeson and/or on Dr. Gleeson's behalf has explained this study to you and answered your questions.
-If you have other questions or research-related problems, you may reach Dr. Gleeson at (858) 246-0547.

-Your alternative option to participation in this study is not to participate.
+Subject's Name: 4 Title of Research Protocol: Th ne Genetics of Childhood N Neurological Diseases Investigator's Name: Dr. Jose ph Gleeson Protocol Number and expiration on date: 140028 At the cor npletion of this study commercial tests are available to determine if such a test wor e you with the necessary information Dr. Gleeson and/or on Dr. Gleeson's behalf has explained this study to you and answered your questions.
+If you have other questions or • • research-related problems, you may reach Dr. Gleeson at (858) 246-0547. - • Your alternative option to participation in this study is not to participate.
 Your involvement in research is entirely voluntary.
-You may refuse to participate or withdraw at any time without jeopardy to the medical care you will receive at this or any institution.
-Research records will be kept confidential to the extent provided by law.

-You have received a copy of this consent document and a copy of "Experimental Subject's Bill of Rights" to keep.
+You may refuse to participate or withdraw at any time without jeopardy to the medical care y • Research records will be kept confidential to the extent p provided by law.
+You have received a copy of t his consent document and a copy of "Experimental Subject's Bill of Rights" to keep.
 You agree to participate.

-Subject's Signature
+Subject's Signature Witness Date

-Witness

-Date